For First Years and Parents

 - Don’t complete your son’s rank or merit badge requirements for him

-- Don’t initial your son’s handbook – this is the responsibility of the Scoutmaster or Assistant Scoutmaster.
+- Don’t initial your son’s handbook – this is the responsibility of the Scoutmaster or other troop leaders.

-- Don’t buy or allow your son to bring pop or candy on the hike.
-This spoils his appetite and can cause arguments and hurt feelings among his patrol.
+- Don’t buy or allow your son to bring pop or candy on the hikes.
 If your son has special diatary needs that necessitate snacking, please discuss it ahead of time with the Scoutmaster who will instruct your son’s patrol leader.

 - Don’t pack your son’s clothes for the hike – he needs to do this himself.
 If he has packed it himself, he knows what he’s packed and where to find it.